View this blog post as a free online course. Try it!

-The URLs for interior page should have the spaces removed from between words and replaced by dashes “-“ not, underscores “_” between words.
+The URLs for interior pages should have the spaces removed from between words and replaced by dashes “-“ not, underscores “_” between words.

 Your logo will help visitors identify your website and give them the comforting feeling that they are in the right place.
-By keeping the logo in the same place throughout the let’s your visitors know they have not left your site even if the layout changes.
+Keeping the logo in the same place throughout lets your visitors know they have not left your site even if the layout changes.

 Feel free to include a tagline in the logo image.
 The tagline should be relatively short and clearly describe your company mission.

-Your main navigation should be descriptive, intuitive and clearly note the important main offerings of your website.
-Example includes: About, Services, Products, Pricing, Blog, Contact, Search.
-Choose single word options, if possible.
+Your main navigation should be descriptive, and intuitive and clearly note the important main offerings of your website.
+An example includes: About, Services, Products, Pricing, Blog, Contact, and Search.
+Choose single-word options, if possible.